Current Advocacy Opportunities

-Sign Up to Attend the WHA's Community Forum on the Federal Budget to learn how the proposed 2018 federal budget cuts could impact those residents of Washtenaw County who are most vulnerable.
-REGISTER HERE TODAY!
+Sign Up to Attend the WHA's Nonprofit Community Forum on the Federal Budget to learn how the proposed 2018 Federal budget cuts could impact the county's nonprofits and those residents of Washtenaw County who are most vulnerable.
+REGISTER TODAY!

 - Take the Fair Housing Center's Welcome in My Backyard ("WIMBY") Pledge to let local policymakers and the public know that you value living in an open, inclusive, and diverse community and that you welcome all people from all walks of life into your neighborhood.

 State Advocacy Opportunities